 The first step is easily the scariest step because there is a chance you could ruin your newly purchased mask.
 You might be wondering why we need to burn the mask with a lighter.
 The reason is that brand new tempered glass lenses come with a protective silicone layer when it leaves the factory.

-Keep in mind, this step only applies to masks with glass lenses.
+Keep in mind, this step only applies to masks with glass lenses; check if your mask has plastic or tempered glass lenses before proceeding.
 Masks with plastic lenses should skip to step 2.
 By burning off the silicone layer, you will drastically reduce the chances of your mask fogging up when you’re out in the water.

 There are some individuals who are vehemently against defogging masks with a lighter, and honestly this depends on your risk tolerance.
 You run the risk of burning yourself or damaging your mask, so children should ask an adult to help them if possible.
 Personally, we can attest that this method is relatively safe, straightforward to do, and effective.